You are currently signed in as .

 Terminal air traffic control specialists are stationed in airport control towers or the terminal radar approach control (TRACON) room.
 They are sometimes known as tower controllers.
 They are responsible for all air traffic entering, leaving, or passing through the airspace around the airport, as well as conducting airplane traffic on the ground.
 These controllers use radar and visual observation to maintain safe distances among aircraft, and they provide information on weather and other conditions to the pilots under their control.
 As an airplane prepares for departure, the ground controller issues taxiing instructions to bring it to the runway.
 A local controller contacts the pilot with weather, wind, speed, and visibility conditions and clears the pilot for takeoff.
 A departure controller monitors the aircraft on radar, maintains radio contact with the pilot until the aircraft has left the airport's airspace, and hands over control of the plane to an en route control center.
 (Radar approach controllers are responsible for guiding incoming planes into the airport.)
 A radar controller monitors the traffic above the airport and into the aircraft's flight route, communicating with the other controllers.
 Approaching aircraft are handled in a reverse procedure.
 When many aircraft are approaching the airport at the same time, the controllers arrange them in a holding pattern above the airport until they each can be cleared to land.

-There are more than 440 air traffic control towers in airports across the country.
+There are 120 airport traffic control towers in airports across the country.
 At a small airport, an air traffic controller may be expected to perform all of these functions.
 Controllers at larger airports usually specialize in a single area.
 Senior controllers supervise the activities of the entire center.
 Terminal air traffic controllers may be responsible for all aircraft within as much as a 50-mile radius of their airport.
 Most controllers are responsible for many aircraft at once; they track their positions on the radar screen, receive instrument flight data such as an airplane's speed and altitude, coordinate the altitudes at which planes within the area will fly, keep track of weather conditions, and maintain constant communication with the pilots and with controllers at their own and other control centers.
 An air traffic controller must be aware of all of the activities in the air traffic control center and around the airport.
 When an aircraft experiences an emergency, air traffic controllers must respond quickly, clearing a path for that aircraft through the traffic, alerting fire and rescue teams, and guiding the pilot to a safe landing.